 6. Upgrade Your Bedding

-Having comfortable bedding (like the kind you find at your favorite hotel), is a great way to help you look forward to slipping into bed.
-Nice bed sheets, pillows and the right weight comforter are all excellent opportunities to seduce your body into going to bed earlier.
+Having comfortable hotel bedding (like the kind you find at your favorite hotel), is a great way to help you look forward to slipping into bed.
+Nice bed sheets, hotel pillows and the right weight comforter are all excellent opportunities to seduce your body into going to bed earlier.